fossas/fossa-cli/docs/references/strategies/platforms/ios/swift.md

 - https://github.com/grpc/grpc-swift.git with version 1.3.0

-If `Package.resolved` is discovered, the following deep dependencies will be identified, however, we will not identify the edges in the dependency graph:
+If `Package.resolved` is discovered, the following transitive dependencies will be identified, however, we will not identify the edges in the dependency graph:

 - https://github.com/apple/swift-log.git with version 1.4.2